Human Brain Organoids in Rats; Perils of Lab-Grown Consciousness

 If this sounds morally and ethically questionable, that’s because it is.
 Some researchers claim, at this point, that this type of concern is not yet relevant, and the implants, if anything, are actually diminishing the rodent’s brain function due to its crude implementation.
 That’s not to say the dystopian fear of an intelligent rodent with human-like consciousness isn’t being taken into consideration, should this technology continue to develop.

 While researchers have made successful connections between human and rodent brain tissue, they’ve found greater success with species that are more closely related.
 Splicing the genes of rats and mice has produced more prominent and noticeable hybrids, compared to the human-mice combination.
 While we do share a common ancestor with rodents, our genome is more closely related to swine or bovine DNA.
-Pigs and humans, shared a common ancestor that split off roughly 90 million years ago.
+Pigs and humans shared a common ancestor that split off roughly 90 million years ago.

 Genetic similarities between us and the animal we would hypothetically use to grow transplantable organs carries less weight than the size of the animal itself.
 Scientists don’t have to worry about genetic inconsistencies that might reject a human organ when they can use the CRISPR gene editing tool to disable those functions.
 They proved this by disabling genes in rats to allow the introduction of mouse genes and found significant percentages of mouse cells in the brain, lungs, liver, kidney, eyes, and pancreas.

 The question that begs to be asked is: What happens when the unthinkable occurs and you create a chimera that can think or feel like a human?
 What if you somehow create a human mind inside of an animal?
 Will it ever get this far?
 It also adds to the controversy surrounding the creation of designer babies and biological enhancement for those who can afford it.
-Will this brain organoid technology lead to the creation of more highly advanced brains, and is this an inevitable step in our evolution?
+Will this cerebral organoid technology lead to the creation of more highly developed brains, and is this an inevitable step in our evolution?

 Psychedelic Drugs on Mini-Brains

-Recent popularity in studying the effects of psychedelic drugs on brain function and for drug-abuse treatment has continued with mini-brain organoid technology.
+Recent popularity in studying the effects of psychedelic drugs on brain function and for drug-abuse treatment has continued with cerebral organoid technology.
 A group of Brazilian scientists introduced 5-MeO-DMT, a type of dimethyltryptamine, to mini-brains from stem cells in rats.